sandroXP2022/PassGuard/README.md

 # PassGuard
-A simple and fast password generator...
-It works OFFLINE!
+A lightweight and easy-to-use open-source password generator...

+Works OFFLINE!